Care without the wait

 To prepare for your first CBT session, an individual can always be asking questions, being open to new ideas, and meeting themselves where they are at.

-Starting Cognitive behavioral therapy (CBT) in Salem
+Cognitive behavioral therapy (CBT) FAQs

 What is cognitive behavioral therapy (CBT)?